 What they do

 Marine surveyors examine marine vessels to assess the condition of their structure, machinery and equipment.
-They ensure that vessels are constructed, equipped and maintained according to safety standards and are seaworthy.
-They check design plans, and make sure the construction of marine vessels complies with marine industry standards.
+They ensure vessels are constructed, equipped and maintained according to safety standards and are seaworthy.
+They check design plans, and ensure the construction of marine vessels complies with marine industry standards.

-Marine surveyors will also periodically perform inspections to make sure that acceptable standards are maintained throughout the ship's life.
+Marine surveyors periodically perform inspections to ensure acceptable standards are maintained throughout the ship's life.
 They may inspect passenger and cargo ships, cruise liners, high-speed ferries, small boats and crude oil carriers.

 Marine surveyors spend some of their time based in an office.
 They also spend considerable time outdoors in harbours or out at sea, in various weather conditions.
 They may be required to travel for work, and sometimes they need to base themselves at the location of the ship for the duration of their project.